rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print('Transitivity degree: %.3f' % (ogd.transitivityDegree))
 Transitivity degree: 1.000

-As both orientations are transitive indeed, we may conclude that the given random graph instance is actally a performance graph instance.
+As both orientations are transitive indeed, we may conclude that the given random graph instance is actally a permutation graph instance.
 However, we still need to find its corresponding permutation.
 We therefore implement a recipee given by Martin Gulombic [Gul-2004]_ p.159.
-We will first fusion with an epistemic disjunction (see the :py:func:`digraphs.Digraph.o-max` operator both *og* and *ogdual* orientations, hence the needed partially determined orientations above.
+We will first *fuse" both *og* and *ogdual* orientations with an epistemic disjunction (see the :py:func:`digraphs.Digraph.o-max` operator, hence the needed partially determined orientations above.

->>> f1gd = FusionDigraph(og,ogdual,'o-max')
+>>> f1gd = FusionDigraph(og,ogdual,operator='o-max')
 >>> seq1 = f1gd.computeNetFlowsRanking()
 >>> print(seq1)
 ['v1', 'v2', 'v3', 'v5', 'v4', 'v6', 'v7', 'v8']

-Both *g* and its dual *gdual* are oriented in increasing order of the labels of the vertices and we obtain a complete linear ordering of the vertices (see Line 4 above).
+Both *g* and its dual *gdual* are oriented in increasing order of the labels of the vertices and we obtain by a net-flows ranking (see the :py:class:`linearOrders.NetFlowsOrder` constructor) a complete linear ordering of the vertices in increasing labels' numbers (see Line 4 above).
 We reverse now the orientation of the edges in *og* (see Line 1 below) in order to generate by disjunctive fusion again the inversions that are produced by the permutation we are looking for (see Line 4 below).

 >>> f2gd = FusionDigraph((-og),ogdual,'o-max')
 >>> seq2 = f2gd.computeNetFlowsRanking()
 >>> print(seq2)
 ['v2', 'v3', 'v4', 'v8', 'v6', 'v1', 'v7', 'v5']

-We see that vertex 'v1' is hence put at position 6, vertex 'v2' at position 1, etc. We may generate these positions this for all vertices and obtain thus the required permutation (see Line 5).
+Computing again a net-flows ranking will show the inversions (see Line 4 above) we are looking for.
+We may notice that vertex 'v1' is hence put at position 6, vertex 'v2' at position 1, etc. We generate these positions for all vertices aby using the 'id' attribute of the vertices definitions and obtain thus the required permutation (see Line 5 below).

+>>> permutation = [0 for j in range(g.order)]
 >>> for j in range(g.order):
 ...     x = g.vertices[seq1[j]]['id']
 ...     permutation[j] = g.vertices[seq2[x-1]]['id']